-\$ thousands (CAD) 2014 2013
+thousands (CAD\$) 2015 2014

-Audit Fees 896 820
+Audit Fees 737 896

-Audit-related Fees 5 137
+Audit-related Fees 2 5

-Tax Fees 30 33
+Tax Fees 3 30

-Total 931 990
+Total 742 931

 Audit fees were paid, or are payable, for professional services rendered by the auditors for the audit and quarterly reviews of the Company's consolidated financial statements, or services provided in connection with statutory and regulatory filings or engagements.
 Audit-related fees are related to professional services with respect to prospectuses, translation of foreign language financial statements and audit certifications.
-Tax fees are related to professional services including tax compliance, tax advice and tax planning in for corporate tax filings and tax planning.
+Tax fees are related to professional services including tax compliance, tax advice, tax planning and corporate tax filings.